Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "But commendably stubborn."
 Regaari conceded.

 "You're not exactly Mister Subtle yourself, southpaw."
 Powell chuckled.
-“We pick your friend up and you show up as fast as Gaoianly possible?
-If you even fooled Father Whatsisface, I'll be impressed.”
+"We pick your friend up and you show up as fast as Gaoianly possible?
+If you even fooled Father Whatsisface, I'll be impressed."

 Regaari had to admit, he had a point.

 "...How is she?"
 Ayma asked.

 Powell stopped walking and turned to face her, thumbs tucked into his belt.
 "Something of a local celebrity in Vancouver." he revealed.
-“Medically, all I've got for you is what Burgess and Arés told me during the debrief.”
+"Medically, all I've got for you is what Burgess and Arés told me during the debrief."

 "Which is?"
 Ayma pressed.